-Flag Description NOAUTORES If the resource manager does not report CPU usage to Moab because CPU usage is at 0% , Moab assumes full CPU usage.
+Flag Description NOAUTORES If the resource manager does not report CPU usage to Moab because CPU usage is at 0%, Moab assumes full CPU usage.
 When set, Moab recognizes the resource manager report as 0% usage.
 This is only valid for PBS.
 NOCREATERESOURCE To use resources discovered from this resource manager, they must be created by another resource manager first.
-For example, if you set $NOCREATERESOURCE \ \text{on RM A, which reports nodes 1 and 2, and RM B} \\ \text{only reports node 1, then node 2 will not be created because RM B did not report it.}$ PRIVATE The resources and workload reported by the resource manager are not reported to non-administrator users.
+For example, if you set $NOCREATERESOURCE$ on RM A, which reports nodes 1 and 2, and RM B only reports node 1, then node 2 will not be created because RM B did not report it.
+PRIVATE The resources and workload reported by the resource manager are not reported to non-administrator users.
 PROXYJOBSUBMISSION Enables Admin proxy job submission, which means administrators may submit jobs in behalf of other users.
 PUSHSLAVEJOBUPDATES Enables job changes made on a grid slave to be pushed to the grid head or master.
 Without this flag, jobs being reported to the grid head do not show any changes made on the remote Moab server (via mjobctl and so forth).
 RECORDGPUMETRICS Enables the recording of GPU metrics for nodes.
 RECORDMICMETRICS Enables the recording of MIC metrics for nodes.
 REPORT N/A SHARED Resources of this resource manager may be scheduled by multiple independent sources and may not be assumed to be owned by any single source.
 SLAVEPEER Information from this resource manager may not be used to identify new jobs or nodes.
 Instead, this information may only be used to update jobs and nodes discovered and loaded from other non-slave resource managers.
 STATIC This resource manager only provides partial object information and this information does not change over time.
 Consequently, this resource manager may only be called once per object to modify job and node information.
-USERSPACEISSEPARATE This tells Moab to ignore validating the user's uid and gid in the case that information doesn't exist on the Moab server.